 Chrissi Ammos: Literally translates to ‘golden sand’.
 This beach is located on the coast road between Gavrio and Batsi.
 Clear waters and soft sand make this a favourite with visitors, particularly young Greeks from the mainland.
 Once again this beach can get very busy in summer therefore avoid if you want a quiet space to relax.
 During the peak months there is also a DJ playing throughout the day.

 Andros is known for having a consistent level of wind during the summer months making it well suited to this particular pursuit.

 St. Peter’s Beach (Agios Petros): See Andros Surf Club for details on how to rent equipment.
 This is a busy beach during the summer months with a variety of bars and rental outlets.

 Kypri: Located close to Batsi this is another great beach with a consistent level of wind making it ideal for windsurfing.
-WeSurfin club offer rental and lessons.
+Mare Vista hotel offer rental and lessons.

 See the video below for information on Korthi town:

 St. Peter’s Beach (Agios Petros): This popular beach is long, sandy and has an array of bars where you can listen to music, lounge in the sun and enjoy a drink or two.
 It also has a number of hire shops where you can rent a board for SUP/windsurfing.
 Canoes are also available.
 This is about as close as Andros comes to some of the more notorious Greek islands famed for their party atmosphere.